hkjels/resume/Readme.md

 __Idéfag, 2003 - 2004__

-The year involved 3d-design/animation, post production and scripting.
+The year involved 3d-design/animation, post-production and scripting.

 * * *